aarushijain16/Customer-Retention-and-Revenue-Growth-Analytics/analysis_methodology.md

   - Delivery and rating features

+This enabled preciseidentification of churned vs retained customers at a customer level.

-# Step 4: Retention Proxy
+# Step 4: Retention Measurement

-Retention was approximated using:
+Retention was measured directly using retained customer status.

+- Retention analysed across:

+  - RFM segments

+  - Demographics

+  - Cities

-- Order frequency
+  - Order and delivery features

-- Repeat purchase behaviour within the observation window

-This mirrors real-world scenarios where perfect lifecycle data is unavailable.
+This reflects realistic business scenarios where retention is tracked throuh customer activity rather than perfect lifecycle data.

 # Step 5: Performance Analysis

-Operational metrics analysed include:
+Operational and revenue metrics analysed include:

 - Revenue